Bob Kressig: Electoral history

 Because of redistricting, most of House District 19 was renamed House District 59.
 Kressig won election for House District 59 in the 2012 general election.
+After more redistricting, Kressig ran for House District 75 in the 2022 election cycle.
+He was reelected to his eleventh and final term in the Iowa House during the 2024 general election.

 Early life and education

 Kressig attended Sacred Heart Catholic School, Columbus High School and in 1972 graduated from Waterloo West High.
 After graduating high school, he started working at John Deere.

+He also attended Hawkeye Tech and took classes at the University of Northern Iowa where he received a postsecondary teaching license.

 Career

 Outside politics Kressig spent 31 years working for John Deere where he retired in 2003.

 Organizations

 Kressig is or has been a member of the following of organizations: